benseddikismail/minimal-blockchain/README.md

 # 🧱 Simple Blockchain in Java

 A **minimal blockchain implementation in Java**, built to demonstrate the core concepts of cryptocurrency systems, including block structure, hashing, proof-of-work mining, digital signatures, transactions, and UTXO-based balances.
-As an *educational prototype, it focuses on clarity and conceptual accuracy to illustrate how decentralized ledgers maintain security, integrity, and immutability through cryptography and consensus mechanisms.
+As an educational prototype, it focuses on clarity and conceptual accuracy to illustrate how decentralized ledgers maintain security, integrity, and immutability through cryptography and consensus mechanisms.

----

 ## 🚀 Features